-The editor of Kajian Pemerintahan, Politik & Birokrasi: WEDANA is responsible for deciding which of the articles submitted to this peer reviewed journal should be published.
-Validation of the work in question and its importance to researchers and readers must always drive such decisions.
-The editor may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
-The editor may confer with other editors or reviewers in making this decision.
+The editor of the JKP (Jurnal Kajian Pemerintahan: Journal of Government, Social and Politics) is responsible for deciding which of the articles submitted to the journal should be published.
+The validation of the work in question and its importance to researchers and readers must always drive such decisions.
+The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
+The editors may confer with other editors or reviewers in making this decision.

 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.

 Unpublished materials disclosed in a submitted manuscript must not be used in an editor's own research without the express written consent of the author.

 Duties of Reviewers

 Peer review assists the editor in making editorial decisions and through the editorial communications with the author may also assist the author in improving the paper.

 Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor and excuse himself from the review process.

 Any manuscripts received for review must be treated as confidential documents.
 They must not be shown to or discussed with others except as authorized by the editor.

 Reviews should be conducted objectively.
 Personal criticism of the author is inappropriate.
 Referees should express their views clearly with supporting arguments.